dewenzeng/positional_cl/README.md

 ### Pretrained model

 The pretrained model using PCL can be found [here](https://drive.google.com/drive/folders/16vnZj9c5Mp-9lazmHtR-01AxHGUe0q_6?usp=sharing).
 Note that for CHD, the initial_filter_size is 32.
-For ACDC, the initial_filter_size is 48.
+For ACDC, the initial_filter_size is 48 to align with a SOTA solution [link](https://github.com/MIC-DKFZ/ACDC2017).

 ### How to cite this code